Crisis at Crater Lake

 “So you know Angel is a vampire.”
 Wes pursed his lips.
 The man obviously wasn’t an ordinary client off the streets.
 Voice laced with suspicion, he inquired, “Whom might you be, precisely?”

 “Mike,” he said leaning against the front counter for support.
 Sweat beaded on his brow.
 Visible damp spots caused his cotton shirt to cling to his chest leaving dark swatches behind.
 “Michael Tolliver.
-I-I work for David Nabitt.”
+I-I work for David Nabbit.”

 Cordelia lowered her magazine to take a closer look at the newcomer.
 Wrinkled, his clothes were actually well-made if not designer.
 The shirt, shorts and shoes appeared typical of a Geek-on-Vacation.
-He obviously hadn’t come straight from Nabitt’s office with a generous check for a new assignment.
+He obviously hadn’t come straight from Nabbit’s office with a generous check for a new assignment.

 Before answering, Mike Tolliver gulped down the cup of water that Fred handed to him over the counter.
 “Good, I suppose.
 He’s in Malaysia this week.”